 On August 8, 2014, the Delaware Court of Chancery issued its Remand Opinion and related order in the litigation initiated against the Company in 2006 by PharmAthene.
-In the Remand Opinion, the Court of Chancery determined, among other things, that PharmAthene is entitled to a lump sum damages award for its lost profits related to TPOXX, with interest and fees, based on United States government purchases of the Company's smallpox drug allegedly anticipated as of December 2006.
+In the Remand Opinion, the Court of Chancery determined, among other things, that PharmAthene is entitled to a lump sum damages award for its lost profits related to TPOXXTM, with interest and fees, based on United States government purchases of the Company's smallpox drug allegedly anticipated as of December 2006.
 On January 15, 2015, the Delaware Court of Chancery entered its Final Order and Judgment awarding PharmAthene approximately \$195 million, including pre-judgment interest up to January 15, 2015 (the "Outstanding Judgment").
-On January 16, 2015, the Company filed a notice of appeal of the Outstanding Judgment with the Delaware Supreme Court and, on January 30, 2015, PharmAthene filed a notice of cross appeal.
+On January 16, 2015, the Company filed a notice of appeal of the Outstanding Judgment with the Delaware Supreme Court.
 On October 7, 2015, the Delaware Supreme Court heard oral argument, en banc.
 On December 23, 2015 the Delaware Supreme Court affirmed the Outstanding Judgment (the "Delaware Supreme Court Affirmation").
-As of March 31, 2016, the accrued obligation under the Delaware Court of Chancery Final Order and Judgment, including post-judgment interest, is estimated to be \$208 million.
-The Company's chapter 11 case prevented PharmAthene from taking any enforcement action with respect to the Outstanding Judgment.
-The Outstanding Judgment is being treated in accordance with the POR (see Note for additional information).
+As of June 30, 2016, the accrued obligation under the Delaware Court of Chancery Final Order and Judgment, including post-judgment and Plan-specified interest, is estimated to be approximately \$204 million.
+The Outstanding Judgment award will be satisfied in accordance with the Plan as described above.